matk0110/PythonFinancialAssistant/README.md

 Try commands:
 - set Food to $200
 - spent $12.50 on Food
+- spent 30 on groceries   # auto-categorizes to Food if present
 - add 5 to Fun
 - show summary
 - list categories